Life is stressful and uncertain. We need reliable tools to help us navigate it with calm, clarity, compassion, and creativity.

 MMTCP Certified Mindfulness Teacher

-My path to becoming a professional mindfulness teacher and program designer began with a deep interest in the mind-body connection and the growing body of research in neuroscience on the brain’s remarkable ability to become more resilient and skillful.
+My path to becoming a professional mindfulness teacher and program designer began with a deep interest in the mind-body connection, and the growing body of research in neuroscience on the brain’s ability to become more resilient and skillful.

-My mindfulness work, with groups and individuals, is informed by 30+ years of somatic training in meditation, yoga, aikido, and Alexander Technique, and 25+ years navigating the high-pressure demands of the entertainment industry as a producer and director.
+My mindfulness work, with organizations, companies, groups and individuals, is informed by 30+ years of somatic training in meditation, yoga, tai chi, aikido, and Alexander Technique, and 25+ years navigating the high-pressure demands of the entertainment industry as a director and producer.

-My classes, workshops, and retreats are designed to foster a connection to the present moment, helping participants develop practical skills for stress reduction and enhanced well-being.
+My classes, workshops, and retreats are designed to foster a connection to the present moment, helping participants develop useful skills for stress reduction and enhanced well-being.
 I am committed to exploring new methodologies to enrich these teachings, and to making the benefits of mindfulness accessible to all.
-Whether working with corporate teams or individuals seeking personal growth, the intention is to help foster a transformative journey toward greater awareness, clarity, and compassionate action.
+Whether working with organizations, corporate teams, institutions, or individuals seeking personal growth, the intention is to help foster a transformative journey toward greater awareness, clarity, and compassionate action.

 “The mind creates the abyss and the heart crosses it.”